 I love how a good recipe can immediately flood you with memories of a person, loved one or event.
 I sincerely believe that recipes should be shared and passed on between family and friends.
 They are just as important as stories in our family history.

-Peggy passed away two years ago, and we all miss our second mother, friend, and “sister”.
+Peggy passed away several years ago now, and we all miss our second mother, friend, and “sister”.
 At Peggy’s house you always ate your crust, loved sports, camping and fruit cocktail.
 I remember Peggy calling my mom practically every morning, “Mom, it’s Peggy!!!” and the two of them sitting on a couch or in camping chairs on vacation chatting and laughing.
-We would drive in separate cars on vacations, but use pads of papers to write notes to one another in our windows.
-We were truly, one big family.
+We would drive in separate cars on vacations, but use pads of papers to write notes to one another in our windows — we were truly, one big family.
 We were always going back and forth between our houses for play dates, and I even remember waking up to Peggy sitting in our living room telling us that mom was at the hospital having our little brother.

 Getting together with Peggy always included laughter, good conversation and of course, good food.
 I have so many of her recipes and each one takes me back to time spent together and sweet memories of a “once in a life-time” friend.”